-Johan Roos says we must learn how to make best use of the input of academics and scholars to recover from an unprecedented pandemic
+Johan Roos says we must learn how to make the best use of the input of academics and scholars to recover from an unprecedented pandemic.

 The COVID-19 pandemic is testing every thread in the fabric of humanity – our personal lives, families, jobs, communities, companies, nations and the entire world as we know it.
 What is the most threatening, perhaps, is that there is a clear and present danger that ill-informed decisions taken by governments may prove unnecessary and wreak deadly havoc on our economies and societies.

 This crisis stretches our limits of what is unthinkable and impossible in the modern world.
 While the globe has suffered many crises before, this pandemic is unique.
 During the Great Recession, people who lost their job could still meet at a café to chat and recharge.
 Now they are quarantined, as we all are.
 There is no escape and no real promise of when we can return to normal.
 In fact, the “old normal” may never exist again.

 With no revenues, many companies face wholesale financial liquidation that will threaten the functioning of markets.
 Cash transfers to the unemployed, interest-free loans and corporate bailouts will help in the short term, but these risk overwhelming governments and creating a vicious cycle leading to economic depression.
 Social distancing may flatten the curve, but it too risks destroying communities, generating alienation and resentment and even cultivating crime.

 The big question is how public and private leaders can best lay new economic, social and psychological cornerstones for global and sustainable post-corona growth?
 What fiscal and monetary policies will make most sense following the panic decisions we see now?

 What new models of economic value creation will work to regenerate prosperity?
 In which direction should innovations be steered?
 How do we best organise jobs and work?
 What will our educational systems look like?
 What kind of leadership is needed to make smart change happen?
 What type of follower-ship does it imply?